jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 [RTO](https://training.zeropointsecurity.co.uk/courses/red-team-ops)
 course, focusing on advanced OPSEC tactics, including bypassing of modern enterprise Windows endpoint controls.
+This means that RTO-2 is an advanced course and it's recommended to have taken and passed at least the RTO exam to try this course and associated certification.

+By the time of this writing, RTO-2 is listed at £399.00 which includes lifetime access to the course contents and an exam voucher.
+You can pay an extra (£425.00 in total) for 40 hours of lab access which is highly recommended.

 In this post, I will take an overview of the course contents and will relate my experience on the exam that